Best Food for European Shorthair

 European Shorthair Nutritional Profile

-Dietary planning for European Shorthair starts with understanding this breed's Medium (8-15 lbs) physique and independent character.
+Begin any European Shorthair feeding conversation with the basics of the breed: a Medium (8-15 lbs) physique and a independent character.
+Those two facts shape almost every diet decision that follows.
 Over a 15-20 years lifespan, the right nutrition foundation prevents many common health issues.
 European Shorthair cats with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this breed, with fat content adjusted for activity level.
 Omega-3 and omega-6 fatty acids are particularly beneficial for European Shorthair to maintain coat health and joint function.

 Life-Stage Feeding Guide for European Shorthair